LLM Servers

 connect()

-model = Model(name="MyLLM", project_name="MyProject", start_server=False)
+model = Model(name="ModelName", project="ModelProject", start_server=False)

-# Assume inference server is already started.
+# Assume inference server is already started and ready

 messages = [